wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 3.4.0 =
+* **New Feature - Menu Testing** Nelio A/B Testing is the first tool to integrate Menu Testing.
+Create alternative menus and submenus and discover which one takes the visitor to the pages you want them to see.
+* **New Feature - Experiment Duplication** Don't create experiments from scratch, but duplicate current experiment definitions.
+Don't waste your time defining the same conversion actions over and over again and focus on your content!
+* New Conversion Action.
+You can now track the "click event" on any element in your site.
+* Several additional improvements.

+= 3.3.8 =
+* New Setting for **Professional and Enterprise Plans**.
+You can now monitor the efficiency of your Headlines from either the front page of your site, or from any page.
+* Removed JavaScript TypeError.

+= 3.3.7 =
+* Bug fix with widget experiments (alternatives properly tracked).

+= 3.3.6 =
+* Bug fix with form submission tracking code.
+* Bug fix with older versions of IE, where trailing commas in JavaScrip fails throw an exception.

+= 3.3.5 =
+* Bug fix with quota computation.
+* Small improvements.

+= 3.3.4 =
+* Bug fix.
+CSS experiments now load alternatives properly (both during experiment execution and preview).
+* Bug fix.
+When creating Heatmap experiments, the _Create_ button is disabled only when required.

+= 3.3.3 =
+* POST-loaded pages are no longer A/B-tested.
+Otherwise, we may compromise the POST data.
+* Bug fix.
+Some original pages where marked as alternatives, which means that they are not available when the plugin is deactivated nor for creating new experiments.
+We fixed this.

+= 3.3.2 =
+* Improved Performance.
+Several AJAX requests are no longer directed to your own WordPress server, but to our backend servers.
+This way, we reduce your server's load and boost the overall performance.

+= 3.3.1 =
+* Performance MU-Plugin does no longer deactivate WPML.
+This way, WPML pages can be tested (i.e. alternatives are properly loaded).
+* We reduced the amount of calls required to sync headline-related tracking information.
+* Bug fix: latest update broke alternative loading for the landing page.
+This is now fixed.
+* Bug fix: when viewing the progress of an experiment, we now say there's a winner if (a) the original version is the best or (b) there's an alternative that's better than the original (even though it's "as good" as other alternatives).
+* We added a small warning when the plugin is updated reminding users to clean their caches.

+= 3.3.0 =
+* **New Feature - Widget Testing** Nelio A/B Testing is the first tool to integrate Widget Testing.
+Rearrange your current widgets and/or add/remove widgets and test the changes easily!
+* **New Feature - Headline Testing** If you're a publisher or an avid blogger, you know the importance your posts have.
+We redefined Title Tests from scratch, so you can now test new titles, featured images, and excerpts as a whole!
+* **New Feature - Create Experiments for Drafts** Create experiments for all your pages and posts, even if they have not been published yet.
+* **Improvement - Consistent Experience** When creating A/B tests, you can make sure that the proper titles, excerpts or featured images are properly used all over your site.
+Don't focus only on the tested page, but everywhere.
+* **Improvement - Cache Support Improvements** This version includes experimental support for caching alternative content.
+Instead of simply bypassing cache mechanisms, you can now take full benefit from them.
+* **Improvement - Experiment Creation Shortcuts** When browsing your site, you'll see that the top bar includes quick action links to experiment creation.
+* And several additional improvements and bug fixes.

+= 3.2.10 =
+* Bug fix: saving title alternatives with special characters now works fine.
+* Bug fix: alternative loading over https failed sometimes; we added a fallback that tries to resolve post ids without the "https" fragment.
+* Fixed compatibility issue with OptimizePress theme.

+= 3.2.9 =
+* Bug fix: external links with special characters (such as, for instance, a question mark) are now properly tracked.

+= 3.2.8 =
+* Buf fix: compatibility issuse with JetPack and IE10 are now fixed

+= 3.2.7 =
+* Bug fix: on some installations, if admin-ajax.php returns an error, the screen is blank.
+This is now fixed.

+= 3.2.6 =
+* Bug fix: in the Dashboard view, Heatmap experiments do no longer return a 404 page not found error.
+* Bug fix: some Heatmaps generated a JavaScript exception (and the page got stuck in "Loading").
+This is now fixed.

+= 3.2.5 =
+* Support for PHP cookies has been dropped.
+* Bug fix: affiliate links and other GET params in Gravity Forms are no longer lost when submitting a form from within a tested page.
+* Bug fix: no more 404 errors when (trying to) view heatmaps on some WordPress installations that do not locate plugins under the wp-content dir.
+* Some other minor improvements.

 = 3.2.4 =
 * Bug fix: the submission of a multi-paged Gravity Form is now working properly.